-Associate Professor of Theatre Arts and Dance Rosalynde Loo leapt onto the LMU scene six years ago and has been helping students reach daring new heights in modern dance ever since.
-A native of Baltimore, Maryland, Loo aims to share bold moves with a toe pointed towards social change.
+Rosalynde LeBlanc Loo, LMU dance professor and chair, leaped onto the bluff nine years ago and has been helping students reach daring new heights in modern dance ever since.
+Originally from Baltimore, Maryland, LeBlanc Loo aims to share bold moves with a toe pointed towards social change.

-“For me, teaching is about creating a classroom environment that is safe for discovery but also rigorous,” Loo said.
+“For me, teaching is about creating a classroom environment that is safe for discovery, but also rigorous,” LeBlanc Loo said.
 “I want my students to understand that I’m not there to preach, but rather that I have a set of proven facts to share with them.”

-Loo, who received her B.F.A from SUNY Purchase and an M.F.A. from Hollins University, was originally drawn to the bluff for its mission and focus on social justice issues, and views art as a great vehicle for social change.
+LeBlanc Loo, who earned a B.F.A from SUNY Purchase and an M.F.A. from Hollins University was initially drawn to teach at LMU for its mission and focus on social justice issues and views art as an excellent vehicle for social change.

-“LMU has a great environment and community for it -- in particular our College of Communication and Fine Arts,” Loo said.
-“Our students are a good group of citizens who are focused, engaged and interested in high achievement.”
+“LMU has a great environment and community for it -- in particular our LMU College of Communication and Fine Arts,” LeBlanc Loo said.
+“Our students are a good group of citizens who are focused, engaged, and interested in high achievement.”

-Before arriving on the bluff Loo left an indelible footprint on the dance world, performing alongside the likes of Bill T. Jones, and Mikhail Baryshnikov in his White Oak Dance Project.
-She also danced at the famed Metropolitan Opera House and worked as a freelance dancer with an array of notable choreographers, including Lucinda Childs, Richard Move, John Jasperse and Noemi LaFrance, among others.
+Before arriving on the bluff, LeBlanc Loo left an indelible footprint on the dance world, performing alongside Bill T. Jones and Mikhail Baryshnikov in his White Oak Dance Project.
+She also danced at the famed Metropolitan Opera House.
+She worked as a freelance dancer with many notable choreographers, including Lucinda Childs, Richard Move, Joachim Schloemer, and Noemi LaFrance.

 She describes her teaching style as one that encourages academic and artistic discovery.
-Her courses include Fundamentals in Dance Composition, Modern Technique II and V, Repertory and Performance Studies and Rehearsal and Performance, among others.
+Her courses include Fundamentals in Dance Composition, Modern Technique II and V, Repertory and Performance Studies, and Rehearsal and Performance.

-As for what advice Loo has for incoming Lions?
+As for what advice LeBlanc Loo has for incoming LMU Lions?

-“Don’t overcommit yourself," Loo said.
+“Don’t over-commit yourself,” she said.
 “The most impactful learning comes when you give yourself the space and the time to focus on your passions.”